 The street market sells various products ranging from clothes to handicrafts.

 Day 1: Lunch

-There are many dining options in the Jordaan district, considered a charming neighborhood popular for its art galleries, trendy boutiques, and narrow lanes.
+The Jordaan district has many dining options and is considered a charming neighborhood popular for its art galleries, trendy boutiques, and narrow lanes.

 Day 1: Afternoon